EPCR Challenge Cup: 2000–2006

 The competition structure remained unchanged for the 2000–01 season, although no team from Romania participated.
 The semi-final draw was an all-English and all-French affair to leave Harlequins and Narbonne contesting the first final on English soil.
 Harlequins ended French dominance of the European Shield, defeating RC Narbonne 27–26 after extra time in the final.

 There was a new sponsor and a name change in 2001.
 The new Parker Pen Shield saw 32 teams divided into eight groups of four competing for the title.
 For the first time there were two Spanish club teams (Valladolid RAC and UC Madrid) and Romania was represented.
 Only one French club reached the quarter-finals along with five English and two from Wales and for the first time no French club reached the semi-finals after Pau lost to London Irish.
 For the first time, a Welsh team, Pontypridd, made it to the final but Sale Sharks emerged victorious, coming from behind to win 25–22 at the Kassam Stadium in Oxford.

 The league format was abandoned in 2002 and the tournament became a knock-out competition.
 This involved 32 clubs from eight nations, half of them seeded and drawn against an un-seeded team on a home and away basis.
-The name Parker Pen Shield was now applied to a reprechage knock-out tournament for those teams that did not qualify for the second round of the Challenge Cup.
+The name Parker Pen Shield was now applied to a repechage knock-out tournament for those teams that did not qualify for the second round of the Challenge Cup.
 The Parker Pen Challenge Cup winner now automatically qualified for the Heineken Cup.
 London Wasps beat Bath 48–30 to win the renamed Parker Pen Challenge Cup at the Madejski Stadium, Reading.

 In 2003–04, the Welsh Rugby Union voted to create regions to play in the Celtic League and represent Wales in European competition.
 Henceforce Wales entered regional sides rather than the club sides which had previously competed.
 With a reduction from nine professional clubs to just five, there was no Welsh entry in that year's competition.
 Romania also did not take part in the Challenge Cup.
 Harlequins won the cup with a 27–26 last-second victory over Montferrand at the Madejski Stadium to become the first side to win the tournament twice.

 Sale eased to victory in the 2005 final 27–3 over a disappointing Pau side.
 In 2006, Gloucester edged out London Irish 36–34 after extra time.

 The Parker Pen Shield was abandoned in 2005 due to restructuring of the European Challenge Cup.
 The competition reverted to being a league format followed by knock-out phase with five pools of four teams and home and away matches.
 Romanian interest returned to the competition in the form of București Rugby who had been formed to represent Romania in European competition, however, there was no representation from Spain or Portugal.